|

 Key adapted anime in general have always had subpar or piss poor endings.

-Air - derp.
-Kanon - forgettable.
-Clannad AS - FUUUUU.
-Angel Beats - *calls up the Taliban and ask them to bomb Key Visual Arts*.
-Haven't played the Little Busters or Rewrite VNs, nor do I intend to, though I did play Planetarian.
-That was one really good VN.
-Short, to the point and with that "Key drama" bang towards the end but without the deus ex or overly happy shit they tend to do.
 Back on topic, lately I've been dropping more than half the series I try.
 I do have this "2-3 episode" rule though for ongoing shows that I start, though if it doesn't grab me by the 3rd episode, I usually drop it(or it's on indefinite hold with a very low chance that I'll come back.
 Anything that I consider 6/10 or below (My MAL mean for completed series is at 6.1 atm), usually get's put into the drop pile.
 Don't have time nor have the patience to tolerate bad anime these days, unless if it's so bad its good.
-Last edited by Pocari_Sweat; 2012-03-13 at 04:36. |

-2012-03-13, 05:30 | Link #34 |
+Old 2012-03-13, 05:30 Link #34

 Me, An Intellectual